 Your solicitor will assist with identifying the driver or company responsible.
 It is possible to claim in the event even if the other driver is untraceable.

-How much bowel injury compensation can I claim?
+How much compensation can I claim for a bowel injury?

 If you have sustained a bowel injury as a result of the negligence of another, your compensation claim can be made for: